brighthive/data-trust-legal/examples/dt-canadian-member-agreement.md

     1. Use Case Title
     2. Use Case Description
     3. Use Case Terms, including duration of data sharing, data archiving or disposal policies, allowable uses of Trust-managed data resources, approved users, uses, and access levels, and data products to be created as a result of data sharing
+    4. Trust-managed Data Resources resulting from the data shared for this use case
+    5. Approved Users, Uses, and Access Levels
+    6. Directed Acyclic Graphs
   5. Members will individually document all member-contributed data resources, respectively, contributed to the Data Trust for the use case along with each data element’s security classification level and allowable use(s), in the Member-contributed Data resources section of Exhibit D, hereto.
   6. On behalf of the Data Trust, Trustee will document Trust-managed Data Resources approved by the Governance Board in Exhibit E hereto.
   7. On behalf of the Data Trust, Trustee will document Approved Users, Uses, and Access Levels approved by the Governance Board in Exhibit F hereto.